temporalio/documentation/docs/go-hello-world.md

 Before starting, make sure you have looked over the [tutorial prerequisites](/docs/go-sdk-tutorial-prerequisites).

-In a terminal, create a new project directory called "hello-world-project", or something similar and cd into it.
+In a terminal, create a new project directory named "hello-world-project", or something similar and cd into it.

 From the root of your new project directory, initialize a new Go module: